Monitoring High Voltage Systems

 To obtain an amperage measurement, the eGauge uses Current Transformers (CTs) with a 333mV output.
 These CTs clamp directly around conductors, and as such are rated for the voltage used by those conductors (a 600V rating is typically adequate for most installation scenarios).
 333mV output CTs are the only CTs which can be connected directly to the eGauge.
 Connecting any other CT output type (eg, 4-20mA, 5A) will damage or destroy the meter.

-Right now, eGauge Systems only stocks and supports one PT (Functional Devices TR50VA008
+eGauge Systems currently stocks and supports one PT (Functional Devices TR50VA008

 2. A CT which can be installed around conductors carrying the service voltage (or overrated depending on code and installation requirements).
 The CT should either have 333mV output or 5A output (more on that below).
 Solid core CTs are recommended, although rope CTs are acceptable.